dandalpiaz/flask-linux-guide/README.md

 sudo apt-get -y install supervisor nginx git
 ```

+If a more recent version of Python is need, you can [install Python 3.11 and set it as the default](https://www.debugpoint.com/install-python-3-11-ubuntu/).

 ## Install the application

 1. Checkout application files, create a virtual enviornment and install application dependencies